IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 A **GHM** groups together cases of the same medical and economic nature and constitutes the elementary category of classification in *MCO*.
 Each stay is assigned to a *GHM* according to an algorithm based on the medico-administrative information contained in the *résumé de sortie standardisé* (*RSS*) of each patient.

 A *GHS* corresponds, within the framework of *T2A*, to the tariff of the *groupe homogène de malades*.
 The vast majority of *GHM* correspond to only a single *GHS*, meaning a single tariff.
-However, some *GHM* may be assigned to two or more tariffs (depending, for the same case —for the same *GHM*— on different levels of equipment, for example).
+However, some *GHM* may be assigned to two or more tariffs (depending, for the same case — for the same *GHM* — on different levels of equipment, for example).

 Therefore, the statistical unit considered within the framework of *T2A MCO* is not the *GHM* itself but a *GHM* combined with a *GHS*.
 More particularly:
 - A *GHM* is coded in the *PMSI* by an alphanumeric sequence consisting of 6 characters, of which the first three and the last one are significant and provide information about the stay.